craftzing/laravel-mollie-webhooks/docs/resource-specific-events.md

 dispatches a `Craftzing\Laravel\MollieWebhooks\Events\MollieRefundWasTransferred` event for each transferred refund.
 It does so cleverly by only dispatching the event when the refund status is not `refunded` in your system.
 For an in-depth dive into when we fire which event, have a look at the [Updated Payment EPC](#updated-payment-epc).

+> 💡 Mollie only calls the webhook when a refund associated with the payment reaches the `refunded` status.
+For that
+> reason, we only emit payment refund events for that exact status.

 ### Updated payment EPC